FAQ - Employee Clinic

-UNH Health Services is a participating (in-network) provider with Harvard Pilgrim Health Care (HPHC), Cigna, and some Anthem plans (Indemnity, PPO and Federal).
-Other insurance plans are able to be billed, but reimbursement/coverage will depend upon your individual plan and whether or not you have out-of-network coverage.
+UNH Health Services is a participating (in-network) provider with Harvard Pilgrim Health Care (HPHC), Cigna Anthem.
+Insurance plans are able to be billed, but reimbursement/coverage will depend upon your individual plan and whether or not you have out-of-network coverage.
 The co-pay for UNH HPHC members is $10, for other insurance/plan co-payments please refer to your ID card or call your insurance carrier.

 How can I pay for services not covered by insurance or if I don’t have insurance?

-You can pay with cash, check, credit card (Master Card or Visa) or Cat’s Cache.
+You can pay with cash, check, credit card (Master Card, Discover or Visa) or Cat’s Cache.
 You may also use your flexible spending account (FSA).